 You know what happens when you just keep pinning, and pinning and pinning?
 Yeah.
 Take a look at your boards and have yourselves a lot at your own Pinterest account.
 Do you see an element of crazy there?
 Most likely, yes.

 Sometimes this just happens from what I call drunken pinning.
 Like having a little too much wine on the weekend and deciding to pin ALL the THINGS.
 Like drunk buying on Amazon.
 It seldom ends well.

 This past week I worked on a major project that pinners on Pinterest seldom do.
 A Pinterest board cleanse.
 That’s right.
-I shifted everything and anything that didn’t match the aesthetic I was looking to achieve to a secret board.
-Everything with hot pink, yellow, green, orange, and dark colors got moved, with the exception of my font board, which is one of the largest font and typography boards you’ll find on Pinterest.
-I love it.
+I shifted everything and anything that didn’t fit into a secret board.

 But here’s what happened, and I think you’ll find this interesting.

 - The boards looked so much more beautiful than they did before.
 I’ve received tons of compliments on this account now that I’ve made this update.
 It’s hard, sometimes, to make decisions on elements to use and look and feel.